-- Responsible for the supervision, development, leadership, scheduling, organization, oversight, growth, and direction of the Epworth UMC music ministry, including but not limited to: Chancel Choir, Organist, and Children’s Choir, Instrumental Ensemble, Handbell Choir, Brass Quartet, Vocal and Instrumental Soloists, Piano/Organ duets, guest musicians and all related rehearsals for such activities
+Responsible for the supervision, development, leadership, scheduling, organization, oversight, growth, and direction of the Epworth UMC music ministry, including Chancel Choir, organist, ensembles, handbells, vocal and instrumental soloists, guest musicians and all related rehearsals for such activities

-- Collaborate and work on scheduling with church organist, church staff, and volunteer music leaders in regard to any applicable music ministry activities
+Collaborate and work on schedule with the church organist, church staff, and volunteer music leaders regarding any applicable music ministry activities

-- Choose a variety of sacred music that fits our congregation and inspires it toward meaningful worship
+Choose a variety of sacred music that is suited to our congregation and inspires it toward meaningful worship

-- Assist Office Manager in developing communications applicable to delivery of music activities as necessary
+Assist office manager in developing communications applicable to the delivery of music activities as necessary

-- Oversee and assist laity volunteers and staff, if applicable, in delivery of performances for Handbell Choir, all Instrumental Ensembles and any other program or activity as directed by Senior Pastor
+Oversee and assist laity volunteers and staff, if applicable, in the delivery of performances by handbell choir, instrumental ensembles, and any other program or activity as directed by the Senior Pastor

-Work in conjunction with the Organist in terms of coordination, scheduling, choice of music, and rehearsals for all relative music ministry activities
+Work in conjunction with the organist in terms of coordination, scheduling, choice of music, and rehearsals for all relative music ministries

-Recruit participants for existing music activities as well as instrumentalists and vocalist for special music services and activities as necessary
+Recruit participants for existing music activities as well as instrumentalists and vocalists for special music services and activities as necessary

-- Develop, plan, and oversee budget for all music ministry activities in accordance with Worship Committee
+Develop, plan, and oversee the budget for all music ministry activities in accordance with Worship Committee

-- Communicate and respond as necessary with church staff, laity members, and any other applicable parties in response to delivery of music ministry
+Communicate and respond as necessary with church staff, laity, and any other applicable parties in response to delivery of music ministry

-Network with other musicians and church music ministry professionals to discuss ways and methods of improving Epworth UMC music programming
+Network with other musicians and church music ministry professionals to discuss ways and methods of improving Epworth UMC music programing